Department Offboarding Guide

 * Records and data: Disposition of databases, lab notebooks, etc. Arrange for copies if you will continue to work on the project.

-* Intellectual property: Ensure invention disclosures are current and notify the Office of Technology Commercialization and New Ventures of departure.
+* Intellectual property: Ensure invention disclosures are current in the innovator’s portal and notify the Office of Research Commercialization of departure.

 * Special licenses or security clearances